 There are also the Effect and the Seq Transport sections, the latter being particularly useful to control the multitrack sequencer or an external DAW via a PC/Mac through six transport buttons.
 On the right side, there are lots of buttons for navigating through the available options and sounds, to select or mute a specific part on each preset, enable/disable or even hold the four arpeggiators, to split or layer two sounds, and more.

-And before we move on, please take a look at some of the best selling digital keyboards currently available for sale on Amazon:
+And before we move on, please take a look at some of the best selling digital keyboards currently available for sale online: